KiloKilo/AE2Canvas/README.md

 * `stop()` stop the animation set the time back to start and render the first frame
 * `setStep(Number)` pass a number between 0 and 100 to render the frame at this position
 * `gotoAndPlay(String or Number)` pass a in an identifier to jump to the marker and play the animation from there
-* `gotoAndStop(String or Number)` pass a in an identifier to jump to the marker render this frame and stop the animation
+* `gotoAndStop(String or Number)` pass a in an identifier to jump to the marker, render this frame and stop the animation

 ###Markers
 Markers can be set in After Effects as composition marker.
 You can add a text to the comments field to access this marker later via `gotoAndPlay()` or `gotoAndStop()`.